ambonvik/cimba/README.md

 or Clang, while the recommended approach on Windows is MinGW with its GCC compiler.
 For convenience, we recommend the CLion integrated development environment with GCC, Meson, and Ninja built-in support on both Linux and Windows.

+You will find the installation guide here: https://cimba.readthedocs.io/en/latest/installation.html